nevendyulgerov/documents/ammo.md

 Using the the seq.resolve() and seq.reject() methods you can efficiently control the flow of data through the sequence as well as pass data from one chained method to the other.

 `Note:` The last chained method does not need to perform a seq.resolve() or seq.reject() operation.
-So unless you need to retrieve data from previously chained methods in the sequence, you can skip it altogether.
+It will be automatically executed as the last chained method.
+So unless you need to retrieve data from previously chained methods in the sequence, you can skip using the seq argument altogether.
 This is demonstrated in the first ammo.sequence code example.

 ## Notes

 Ammo also offers an experimental templating system with the .template() and .compile() methods.
-However, the usage of ES6 string literals make this system as well as most, if not all, javascript templating engines obsolete.
+However, the usage of ES6 string literals make this system obsolete.